 Looking for more verses to add to your arsenal in the battle for your thoughts?

-If this resonates with you, please check out my book, Holy in the Moment Simple Ways to Love God and Enjoy Your Life, particularly the chapters on thoughts and emotions.
+If this post resonates with you, please check out my book, Holy in the Moment Simple Ways to Love God and Enjoy Your Life, particularly the chapters on thoughts and emotions.

 - Why You Should Stop Discounting Your Anxiety